Music x Innovation x Technology B.Mus

 6 semesters - 3 years

-The Music, Innovation, Technology program is a dynamic, modern and progressive learning environment designed to meet the diverse needs of contemporary musicians.
-A wide range of performance studies in rhythmic music is offered: jazz; rock/pop; songwriting and lyric writing; and sound art, sound processing and sound technology for non-traditional instruments.
-However, the main focus is on providing high-quality guidance in the areas that are most important when it comes to working in today's ever-changing and diverse music world.
-In this way, students develop comprehensive skills and the ability to excel when the profession takes over.
-The program is flexible, encouraging a personal artistic approach, while at the same time offering professional collaboration and cooperation not only across study programs and departments within the Academy of the Arts, but across and within the university environment as a whole.
-In this way, students' artistic horizons increase and their understanding deepens.
-Close connections with the working environment of professional musicians and encouragement for lifelong learning further enable them to develop their music in line with contemporary trends and trends.
-Teachers, who are working and leading artists in their fields, communicate their experience in a tangible way directly to students throughout the entire program, thus maximizing the quality of the study.
+The Music, Innovation, Technology course is a dynamic, modern and progressive learning environment designed with the aim of meeting the diverse needs of modern musicians The wide range of performer studies in rhythmic music is offered: jazz; rock/pop; song and lyric writing; and sound art, sound processing and sound technology for non-traditional instruments The main focus, however, is on providing high-quality guidance in the most important aspects when it comes to maximizing work in today's ever-changing and multifaceted music world.
+Thus, students develop a comprehensive ability and ability to excel when the professionalism takes over.
+The program is flexible, encouraging personal artistic collaboration and collaboration not only across study paths and departments within the University of Art, but across and within the university environment as a whole, thereby increasing the artistic broadness and understanding of students in their entire field of music.

-The program is a three-year BMus (Performance) program (180 ECTS).
-Five competency standards have been specifically defined and are taught across focus areas: musicology and acoustics, critical artistic vision, knowledge of the music working environment, creative music through the latest technology, and the ability to establish and maintain collaboration with other musicians and artists at home and abroad.
-These skills are trained in an innovative and diverse way through courses, collaborative groups and special projects of various kinds.
-There will also be frequent visits from domestic and foreign musicians and artists who will share their wisdom and art with students in a dynamic format.
+The program is a three-year BMus (performers) program (180 ECTS) Five skill criteria have been specifically defined and are taught across areas of focus: tonal and acoustic, critical artistic vision, knowledge of the working environment of music, creative music through the latest technology, and the ability to establish, and maintain, collaborations with other musicians and artists in the country and abroad.
+These skills are trained in an innovative and diverse way through courses, interaction groups and special projects of different kinds There will be frequent visits from domestic and foreign and musicians who will share their wisdom and art with students in a dynamic form.

-At the end of the program, students will have the knowledge, skills, and abilities to tackle the many exciting projects that the contemporary music environment has to offer and create a unique position for themselves with a personal and progressive style.
-The degree provides access to continuing studies in music at the master's level, whether in the field of performance, teaching, or any kind of innovation in music.
+At the end of their studies, students possess the knowledge, skills and abilities to tackle the many exciting tasks that a modern music environment has to offer and create a unique position there with a personal and progressive style The degree of study provides access to ongoing studies in master's level music, whether in the field of performers, teaching, or innovation of any kind in music.

 Application and admission process

-An application for studies at the Iceland University of the Arts is completed in the application portal.
-The application process consists of two steps: in the first step, the application is completed with supporting documents and the application fee is paid.
-The second step is the admissions process.
+The application for a program at the Iceland Academy of the Arts is filled out in the application portal.
+The application process is in two steps: in the first step, the application is filled in with supporting documents and the application fee is paid.
+The second step is the admission process.

 Open for applications